pfansi/ecommerce-app/README.md

 - connected and created a database ecommerce_db
 - installed all the necessary dependency to run the app in Node.js
 - created model file and the relationship between table model
+- created category , product and tag routes
+- create server.js and imported connection and sync sequilize model to the database

 ## Installation: